Slaymish/ArticulateAI/README.md

-# Speech Assistant
+<h1 align="center">ArticulateAI</h1>
+<p align="center">Listen, transcribe, reply - ArticulateAI masters the art of conversation.</p>

-SpeechToSpeechAssistant is a powerful tool that utilizes the Whisper API for speech transcription.
+ArticulateAI is a powerful tool that utilizes the Whisper API for speech transcription.
 It leverages the advanced capabilities of OpenAI's GPT-3 or GPT-4 (depending on the size of the transcription) to provide intelligent responses.
 Additionally, Elevenlabs' text-to-speech technology is employed for high-quality audio output.